![]() |

 Placing Difficulty

-Difficulty is not imposed.
+In our climbing difficulty is not imposed.
 It is encountered.

 Efficiency as Practice